Soil’s Aren’t Soils | The Key to Healthy Soil

 A healthy lawn is built on healthy soil.

 Many homeowners ask the question, “What’s wrong with my grass?”
-9 times out of 10 the people you ask for help, whether it be your friend, your local nursery, the guy mowing the house next door, or the hardware store, they will ask you, “how much water do you give your grass” or “do you fertilise enough?”
+9 times out of 10 the people you ask for help, whether it be your friend, your local nursery, the guy mowing the house next door, or the hardware store, will ask you, “how much water do you give your grass” or “do you fertilise enough?”

 Even though these are good questions to ask, my question to you is, “What is your soil type and how was it prepared?”
 Your soil type and preparation will determine if you’re watering too much or not enough.
 Just as the foundation of a house is important to make sure it won’t fall down, a healthy soil foundation of your lawn and gardens is important to ensure it can flourish.
 The poorer the foundation, the poorer the performance of your lawns and gardens will be.